 - Request is for \$62,000, a 9.9% increase over current amount of \$56,440. - The increase is to align staff pay with market and minimum wage. - Serves support networks within ethnic minority and immigrant communities. - Outcomes relevant to consumer and to program, with assessment tools for each.
-A short survey is in use, allowing those with limited English to participate. - CCMHB request is 14% of total program revenue. - Required prior to contract: n/a (budget revisions if lower award.) - Special Provisions (to address during the contract year): retain SPs for presence for Rantoul, participation with Rantoul providers' group, Coalition, and outcomes project; update the eligibility questionnaire. - STAFF RECOMMENDATION is to fund at PY21 level, unless additional CCMHB funding becomes available, and offer two-year term. \$56,440
+A short survey is in use, allowing those with limited English to participate. - CCMHB request is 14% of total program revenue. - Required prior to contract: n/a

+- Special Provisions (to address during the contract year): retain SPs for presence for Rantoul, participation with Rantoul providers' group, Coalition, and outcomes project; update the eligibility questionnaire. - STAFF RECOMMENDATION is to fund at PY21 level, offer a two-year term, and increase (both years) to full request if other CCMHB revenue becomes available. \$56,440